List of Empire ships (U–Z): Empire Wallace

 Empire Wallace was a 7,800 GRT cargo ship which was built by Greenock Dockyard Co Ltd, Greenock.
 Launched on 4 September 1945 and completed in February 1946.
 Sold in 1956 to Ben Line Steamers Ltd and renamed Benarty.
 Th engines were removed in 1962 at Hong Kong ready for replacement but came ashore on 1 September 1962 at Kowloon Docks during Typhoon Wanda.
 Refloated on 14 September 1962, repaired and fitted with a new diesel engine.
 Sold in 1963 to Harbour Line Ltd, Bermuda and renamed Elys Harbour.
 Operated under the management of Mollers Ltd, Hong Kong.
 Sold in 1967 to Unique Development Co Inc, Liberia and renamed Unique Developer.
 Operated under the management of R Y Chen, Hong Kong.
 Sold in 1969 to Taboga Enterprises Inc, Panama and renamed Fermenco.
 Chartered in 1973 by Compagnia Agropecuaria y Maritima Santa Rosa Ltd, Colombia, returning to Taboga Enterprises later that year.
 Sold in 1974 to Wayne Inc, Panama and renamed Avalon.
 Sold in 1981 to Pizano SA and renamed Bahia Columbia.
 Operated under the management of Abella Compagnia Ltda, Barranquilla Colombia.
 Arrived on 5 December 1988 at Chittagong, Bangladesh for scrapping.

 Empire Walter

 Empire Walter was a 244 GRT tug which was built by Henry Scarr Ltd, Hessle.
 Launched on 30 December 1943 and completed in March 1944.
 Sold in 1946 to C J King & Sons Ltd, Bristol and renamed Sea Queen.
-Scrapped in June 1974 at Gijon, Spain.
+Scrapped in June 1974 at Gijón, Spain.